xiix0/scam/README.md

-Love is in the offing.
-Be affectionate to one who adores you.
+Tuesday is the Wednesday of the rest of your life.